Roadmap

 The relayer is a separate process, not part of the airnode.
 Anyone can run a relayer -- the airnode's HTTP API is the only interface.

-- TEE attestation: Run the airnode in a Trusted Execution Environment (AWS Nitro Enclaves, Intel SGX, AMD SEV-SNP).
+- TEE attestation: run the airnode inside a Trusted Execution Environment (AWS Nitro Enclaves, Intel TDX, AMD SEV-SNP).
 Remote attestation proves the running code matches a specific binary hash.
-Combined with DNS identity verification, this proves both who operates the airnode and what code it runs.
+Combined with DNS identity verification, this creates a verifiable chain: the domain proves who operates the airnode, the attestation proves what code it runs.

 Phase 5: ChainAPI platform

-- Endpoint directory: Public registry of available airnode endpoints with documentation, pricing, and availability metrics.
-Endpoint IDs are the common identifier -- operators serving the same API produce the same ID.
+- Endpoint directory: public registry where API providers publish their airnode endpoints alongside documentation, pricing, and availability metrics.
+Endpoint IDs serve as the stable identifier consumers integrate against.

 Future